UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_04.md

 text.

-In this figure, you can see several examples of how to set fontsizes for titles and labels, as well as how to change the font color and weight.
+In this figure, you can see several examples of how to set fontsizes for titles and labels, as well as how to change the font colour and weight.

 This figure does not necessarily look good as a whole, but serves to demonstrate how to set multiple of these properties at once.